jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 - Codepoints having a display width of 0 are considered non-printable.
 - Unassigned (Cn) and private-use (Co) codepoints are considered non-printable, even though they have a display width of 1.
-- Other codepoints are considered as printable.
+- Other codepoints are considered printable.

 ```rexx
 .RexxUnicode~codepointIsPrintable(0)=             -- 0